 Fuzzy Match Edit Match Options

-Any predefined or custom, user-defined match styles will appear in this list.
-The subsequent specifications in the dialog box will be selected based on the match style chosen.
+Any predefined or custom, user-defined match styles appear in this list.
+The subsequent specifications in the dialog box are selected based on the match style chosen.

-If you edit a predefined match style, it will change to "Custom" in the drop down list.
-The settings specified in this custom match style will save with the workflow.
+If you edit a predefined match style, the name changes to "Custom" in the dropdown.
+The settings specified in this custom match style save with the workflow.

 Add new custom match styles rather than deleting or editing default options.

 - To delete a match style, select it from the dropdown, and select Delete.

 - To add a match style, enter a new name, and select OK.